peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 This is because any subsequent responses could only confirm that nothing needs to happen, or give an inconsistent result in which case nothing needs to happen.
-Queries MAY be continued across all nameservers for reporting purposes.
+Queries may be continued across all nameservers for reporting purposes.

 Existing requirements for ensuring integrity remain in effect.
 In particular, DNSSEC signatures MUST be requested and validated for all